Quality

 Two of the key tools used to accomplish this goal are:

-Vizient Clinical Database (CDB) An analytics platform that provides monthly tracking of health-related measures like mortality, length of stay, readmission rates, and hospital-acquired conditions, as well as cost and efficiency measures.
+• Vizient Clinical Database (CDB) An analytics platform that provides monthly tracking of health-related measures like mortality, length of stay, readmission rates, and hospital-acquired conditions, as well as cost and efficiency measures.

-Society of Thoracic Surgeons National Database (STS) The STS National Database is the gold standard for CT surgery clinical outcomes registries, with nationally recognized quality performance measures for adult cardiac, general thoracic, congenital heart surgery, and mechanical circulatory support.
+• Society of Thoracic Surgeons National Database (STS) The STS National Database is the gold standard for CT surgery clinical outcomes registries, with nationally recognized quality performance measures for adult cardiac, general thoracic, congenital heart surgery, and mechanical circulatory support.

-There are two UT-HIP quality focused collaboratives:
+There are three UT-HIP quality focused collaboratives:

-Both quality collaboratives take specific measures from the CDB and STS, analyze the data across institutions for opportunities for improvement, hear from the institutions that are doing it best, and then implement new practices when appropriate.
+All quality collaboratives take specific measures from the CDB and STS, analyze the data across institutions for opportunities for improvement, hear from the institutions that are doing it best, and then implement new practices when appropriate.